As The Viet Vegan, I feel like homemade vegan Vietnamese pho is an obligatory recipe on here.

 Then I mumble the greeting and hope that I got it right.

-But one thing for sure is that whenever people find out that I’m Vietnamese and that I’m a blogger, they immediately ask me if I like pho and if I’ve made it.
+Whenever people find out that I’m Vietnamese, they immediately ask me if I like pho and if I’ve made it.
 Yes I like pho.
 No I have not made it because it takes forever (traditional beef pho does anyway, this stuff not so much).
 And then they ask me if they’re pronouncing it right.
 Usually it goes a little something like this:

 “Pho!
 Wait no I know how to pronounce it. /feh/?”